DannyBen/approvals.bash/README.md

 ### Adding `context` and `describe` annotations

 If your apptovals test files become too long or complex, you may use the `describe` and `context` commands to annotate your tests.
-This is purely decorative.

-- `context` - echos the provided string as is
-- `describe` - echos the provided string with 2 space indentation

-The design intention was to generate output similar to Ruby's `rspec`.
+These commands are purely decorative and will output the provided strings as captions.

 ```bash
 context "basic operations"